Blog · Analysis · Last reviewed June 16, 2026

 The risk is not only a malicious marketplace package.
 The ordinary internal skill can be dangerous if it is stale, overbroad, poorly reviewed, or written for a narrower context than the agent actually uses.
 A spreadsheet-cleaning skill may later run on regulated data.
 A customer-response skill may optimize tone while weakening disclosure.
 A code skill may run scripts whose dependencies no one has audited.

 Skills also interact with the tool layer.
-MCP security guidance already treats authorization, prompt injection, confused-deputy problems, and server trust as implementation issues.
+MCP security guidance already treats authorization, prompt injection, confused-deputy problems, token passthrough, session misuse, local server compromise, and scope minimization as implementation issues.
 A skill can become the bridge between a model's interpretation and a tool's authority.
 If it tells the agent how to use a connector, which files to inspect, or what command to run, then it belongs in the same governance conversation as The Tool Server Becomes the Trust Boundary, The Agent Identity Becomes the Service Account, and Agent Tool Permission Protocol.

 The Governance Standard